 - 1. Once they have been set up correctly, all Extreme trailers are designed for launching and recovering your craft directly out of the water. - 2.
 The trailer needs to be in a sufficient level of water for the winch to recover the boat safely and not cause the transom or an outboard engine gearbox to hit the concrete of a shallow slipway.
-It is important to disconnect and remove the lightboard and it's attached wiring harness from the trailer prior to launch or recovery and it is recommended not to allow the tow vehicle's rear wheels to enter the water.
-On a steeper slipway you may find that the boat just floats off whilst on a shallower one you may need to attach a rope to the vehicle coupling and push the trailer further into the water. - 3.
+On a steeper slipway you may find that the boat just floats off whilst on a shallower one you may need to attach a rope to the coupling to allow the trailer to go further into the water.
+It is important to disconnect and remove the lightboard and it's attached wiring harness from the trailer prior to launch or recovery.
+It is recommended not to allow the tow vehicle's rear wheels to enter the water. - 3.
 The maximum height adjustment for a winch-post with an adjustable height top is for half the stem height of the top section to be protruding above the top of the base. - 4.
-It should be noted that trailers with a high winch-post necessitated by a high bow eye (eg. sailboats etc) should not be used to recover boats from water deeper than allows the boat to float at least halfway onto the trailer before winching otherwise damage may occur. - 5.
-In the case of roller assemblies, ensure that they are all adjusted at an inward angle in the correct orientation to accept the shape of the boat's hull.
+It should be noted that trailers with a high winch-post necessitated by a high bow eye (eg. sail-boats etc) should not be used to recover boats from water deeper than allows the boat to float at least halfway onto the trailer otherwise damage may occur. - 5.
+In the case of roller assemblies, ensure that they are all adjusted in the correct orientation to accept the shape of the boat's hull.
 The central attachment bolt should be done up sufficiently tight to hold them in this position but not so tight that they cannot move to follow the contour of the hull as it moves forward along the trailer. - 6.
-It is important to ensure that the boat is level and centralized across the width of the trailer during both launch and recovery.
-If this is not the case then push it back and try again. - 7.
-Do not tow the trailer up or down a slipway or drive on the road using only the winch to secure the boat forwards against the bow snubber.
-Always use a rope, a chain or a strap in case the winch pawl should become disengaged and the boat roll-off backwards. - 8.
-Once recovered, stop on level ground and secure the boat onto the trailer.
+It is important to ensure that the boat is level and centralized across the width of the trailer during both launch and recovery - 7.
+Do not tow the trailer up or down a slipway or drive on the road using only the winch to secure the boat forwards against the bow snubber but use a rope, a chain or a strap in case the winch pawl should become disengaged and the boat roll-off backwards. - 8.
+Once recovered, stop on level ground to secure the boat onto the trailer.
 If this is the first time you have recovered that particular boat onto the trailer, you need to look at the position of all of the supports to see whether they need moving.
-Any rollers should be positioned to straddle spray rails etc on the underside of the hull.
+Any rollers should generally be positioned to straddle spray rails etc on the underside of the hull.
 The boat should now be secured to stop movement both fore and aft and also laterally.
 Use strong rope or ratchet straps adequately rated.
-If your trailer has a winch-post higher that 600mm ensure the boat is adequately secured against it moving forward under heavy braking conditions. - 9.
+If your trailer has a winch-post higher that 600mm ensure the boat is adequately secured against moving forward under heavy braking conditions. - 9.
 Re-attach the light board before moving off.
-To do this position the extending lightboard arms so the hooks are at least 40mm clear to the rear of the rear rollers (if unladen) or the rear face of the transom of the boat (if laden) or of the outboard or outdrive leg (if fitted) if it would otherwise obscure the number plate.
+To do this position the extending lightboard arms so the hooks are at least 40mm clear to the rear of the rear rollers (if unladen) or the rear face of the transom of the boat (if laden) or of the outboard or outdrive leg if it would otherwise obscure the number plate.
 Ensure the lightboard is central on the mounting hooks with the red triangular reflector points uppermost.
 Secure with the bungee bands over the top and bottom hooks.
 Ensure both light board arms protrude the same amount so the board is square across the rear of the trailer and tighten both securing knobs fully so neither arm can move.